kapilsh/personal-website/_posts/2018-08-31-local-linear-regression.markdown

 ## Setup

 I generated some data in my previous [post](http://www.sharmakapil.com/2018/08/26/kernel-smoothing.html) and I will reuse the same data for this post.
-The data was generated from the function $\mathbf{y = f(x) = sin(4x) + 2}$ with some **Gaussian** noise and here's how it looks like:
+The data was generated from the function $\mathbf{y = f(x) = sin(4x) + 2}$ with some **Gaussian** noise and here's how it looks:

 {% include bokeh/local_linear/yvx_div.html %}
 {% include bokeh/local_linear/yvx_script.html %}

 ## Local Linear Regression

 As I mentioned in the previous article, in kernel smoothing out-of-sample predictions on the edges and in sparse regions can have significant errors and bias.
-In **Local Linear Regression**, we try to reduce this bias to first order by fitting straight lines instead of local constants.
+In **Local Linear Regression**, we try to reduce this bias to first order, by fitting straight lines instead of local constants.

-Local linear regression solves a weighted least squares problem at each out-of-sample point $x_0$, geiven by:
+Local linear regression solves a weighted least squares problem at each out-of-sample point $x_0$, given by:

 \begin{equation}
 \mathbf{\min\limits_{\alpha(x_0), \beta(x_0)} \sum\limits_{i=1}^N} K_\lambda(x_0, x_i) ( y_i - \alpha(x_0) - \beta(x_0) x_i )^2